CNCC Chapter Leadership

 Our chapter needs you!
 We are always looking for volunteer board and committee members - please email us at [email protected] to find out how you can get more involved in our chapter!

-President: Erin Phillips
+Past President: Erin Phillips

 Aquatic Biologist Green Diamond Resource Company Erin is currently working for Green Diamond Resource Company as an Aquatic Biologist, specializing in fisheries.
 She is dedicated to monitoring, restoring and enhancing anadromous watersheds and has a passion for studying freshwater ecosystems.
 In the past, she has worked with state agencies, federal agencies, private companies and consulting firms as a Biologist supporting research studies on birds, fish, ungulates, mammals, plants and hydrology.
 She also has years of experience in the veterinary field.
 She is passionate about wildlife tracking, bird banding, spending time in the rivers and sea, gardening and running.
 Erin has a B.S. in Wildlife Conservation from Humboldt State University, and is a past treasurer for Conservation Unlimited, a student chapter of The Wildlife Society.
 Through her position as President, she strives to promote the collaboration of fellow scientists and to support a diverse approach to conservation.
 One of her life long goals is to bridge the gap between the scientific community and the general public through citizen science and land stewardship. |

-President Elect: Janelle Chojnacki
+President: Janelle Chojnacki

 Graduate Student HSU Janelle is a wildlife graduate student at HSU (Clucas lab), researching raven movement around snowy plover breeding areas.
 Janelle has also worked on CA State Parks’ wildlife team, and has 8+ years experience in field work in Costa Rica, Saipan, Mexico, Alabama, the Channel Islands, and Point Reyes, banding, tracking, and observing songbirds, with some small mammal and environmental work as well (reach out for advice on getting these jobs!)
 Janelle has a B.S. in Conservation and Resource Studies (Environmental Justice) from UC Berkeley.
 In her spare time, she loves birding, hiking, whitewater kayaking, am getting into wildlife tracking, and playing soccer. |